laifrank2002/Notebuddies/README.md

 # Notebuddies
-Not a ripoff of notebuddy!
-A personalized notetaking app that will allow you to share your notes!
-Developed by JA IBM.
+A personalized notetaking app that will allow you to share your notes Developed by JA IBM.
 Using Android Development Studio.